Showing all 31 results

 Nepeta cataria.
 Perennial to Zone 3.

-Catnip is a member of the mint family & is especially suited for gardeners whose household includes members of the cat family.
-Our cats love catnip & can often be found laying in the shade of the catnip patch on summer afternoons, but cats aren’t the only reason to grow catnip.
-Drought tolerant & deer resistant, it may also repel aphids, ants, flea beetles, & squash bugs, even as it attracts many types of beneficial insects.
-A strong infusion of the leaves has been said to repel fleas from carpets & pets.
-Leaves may be used as a culinary herb & may also be used medicinally for humans for relaxation & as a sleep aid.
-It has a history of being used in treating digestive disorders, reducing fevers, & a whole slew of other ailments.
+Catnip is a member of the mint family and is especially suited for gardeners whose household includes members of the cat family.
+Our cats love catnip and can often be found laying in the shade of the catnip patch on summer afternoons, but cats aren’t the only reason to grow catnip.
+Drought tolerant and deer resistant, it may also repel aphids, ants, flea beetles, and squash bugs, even as it attracts many types of beneficial insects.
+A strong infusion of catnip leaves has been said to repel fleas from carpets and pets.
+Leaves may be used as a culinary herb and may also be used medicinally for humans for relaxation and as a sleep aid.
+Catnip has a history of being used in treating digestive disorders, reducing fevers, and a whole slew of other ailments.
 Plants reach 5′ in their second year.
-Germination can be slow & unpredictable, so patience is advised.
+Germination can be slow and unpredictable.

 Chamomile, Bodegold (Organic)$3.50

-Bodegold is an improved German variety of chamomile with higher essential oil content, higher yields, larger flowers, & more uniform habit.
-White flowers have fragrant yellow centers.
-Chamomile is commonly used as a calming herbal tea & is said to stimulate the immune system.
-Flowers are ready to pick & dry when petals have fallen off.
+Bodegold is an improved German variety of chamomile with higher essential oil content, higher yields, larger flowers, and more uniform habit.
+The truly special trait of this variety is its delicious sweet aroma that is significantly sweeter than other chamomile varieties.
+White petaled flowers have fragrant yellow centers.
+Chamomile is commonly used as a calming herbal tea and is said to stimulate the immune system.
+Flowers are ready to pick and dry anytime, even after the petals have fallen off.
 Very attractive to pollinators.
 This is one of our favorite tea herbs.
 It should be in every garden.
-The compact plants grow 1-2′ & seeds are best direct sown, scattered on the soil surface.
+The compact plants grow 1-2′ and seeds are best direct sown, scattered on the soil surface.
 Strangely, chamomile seems to grow better in poor quality soil.